sean-parent/sean-parent.github.io/_posts/2021-03-31-relaxing-requirements-of-moved-from-objects.md

 This paper details the issue and presents some suggested wording to address it.
 Depending on the wording chosen, it may be possible to address the issue with a defect report retroactively.
 {: .comment }

+The paper by Geoffrey Romer, [P2027R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p2027r0.pdf), was brought to my attention along with the resulting discussion.
+I'm in the process of reviewing that body of work, and will comment more once I have had a chance to understand the approach and objections to that paper.
+{: .comment }

 ### Document Conventions

 > This is the proposed wording for the standard.
 There may be more than one proposed variant for the same section.